Mavic Mini Review

 DJI Mavic Mini Out Of The Box

 The Mavic Mini is available in two different packages, the standard Mavic Mini and the Fly More Combo.
 This is a common feature of DJI product lines and essentially allows you to purchase everything you need for a slightly reduced price.
-Both are priced fairly competitively in the UK market with the Mavic Mini being priced at £369 and the Fly More Combo coming in at £459.
+Both are priced fairly competitively in the UK market with the Mavic Mini being in the mid-price range and the Fly More Combo coming in at somewhat more.
 The combo package gives you everything you get in the standard as well as two extra batteries, two extra sets of spare propellers, an extra micro USB cable, a propeller guard, to way charger, USB charger and a rather nice looking carry bag.
 The main attraction here is the carrying bag and two extra batteries which make it pretty good value for money in our eyes.

 We were over the moon to discover that the Mavic Mini comes with a controller.
 Despite some other omissions, the lack of a physical controller could have been a deal breaker for many, but DJI have come up trumps by including a well built controller with the Mini.
 You will still need a smart phone along with the new DJI Fly app to communicate with the drone and sync up the video transmission but being able to use the physical sticks to control the drone rather than a virtual controller not only makes controlling the Mavic Mini much easier, it also allows you to have a full unhindered FPV viewing experience.